 If you really don’t want to supplement then you’ll have to get plenty of food that contains it.
 Sources include oily fish, eggs and – these days – most mushrooms.

 As with all supplementation, you can have too much of a good thing.
-This article lists sensible dosage and side effects of excess intake.
+The Healthline website lists sensible dosage and side effects of excess intake.
 It also provides guidance on which medical conditions would require a GP consultation prior to supplementation.